Rilzabrutinib for the Treatment of Chronic Spontaneous Urticaria in Patients Who Remain Symptomatic Despite the Use of H1 Antihistamine

 The above information is not intended to contain all considerations relevant to a patient's potential participation in a clinical trial.

-- Study details: Participants will be required to take the investigational medication or placebo and attend regular study visits.
+- Study details: Participants will take an investigational medication or placebo in the double-blind phase, followed by an open-label phase where all receive the investigational medication.
+They will complete daily symptom diaries.
 A placebo is an inactive substance that looks like the investigational medicine but does not contain any medicine.
-Participants must also complete a daily electronic diary to record their symptoms.